Last Updated on March 17, 2021 by Julia Wilson

 - Provide comfortable beds with plenty of padding.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) – Drugs such as Metacam (meloxicam) to treat inflammation, relieve pain and increase mobility.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) – Drugs include Metacam (meloxicam) to treat inflammation, relieve pain and increase mobility.

-- Zydax is a DMOAD which is administered once a week for four weeks by injection and helps to stimulate cartilage producing cells to produce healthy cartilage, stimultes joint capsule cells to produce lubricating joint fluid, slows cartilage damage, improves blood flow and nutrition to the joints and reduces swelling and inflammation.
+- Zydax is a DMOAD that is administered once a week for four weeks by injection and helps to stimulate cartilage producing cells to produce healthy cartilage, stimulates joint capsule cells to produce lubricating joint fluid, slows cartilage damage, improves blood flow and nutrition to the joints and reduces swelling and inflammation.

 - Adequan is not labelled for use in cats, but some veterinarians do administer it as an extra-label medication.
 It works to stimulate the production of new cartilage, restores synovial lubrication and inhibits enzymes responsible for attacking cartilage and synovial fluid.